josephbur/csci-366-fall2020/README.md

 ## Getting Your Private Copy

-Rather than the traditional Forking model, we are going to use a Copy model for the class.

 Please use the following steps to create a *private* version of this repo for your work:

 - Create a *private* repository in your own account by